acuminous/filby/README.md

   }
 ]
 ```

+The example applications include a convenience feature `/api/v1/projection/park?changeSetId=current`.
+This responds with a temporary redirect to the current changeSetId.
+We advise against returning data from a convenience endpoint like this one, since you cannot safely cache the response.

+## Benefits

 At first glance, accessing projections via change sets may seem an unnecessary overhead, however it provides a number of valuable benefits.